-How does the EU help Cornwall’s environment?
+How dID the EU help Cornwall’s environment?

 EU laws set minimum health and environmental standards in areas such as air quality, waste and resources, water, wildlife and habitats, chemicals and pesticides.
 Member states can set higher standards if they wish, but not lower ones.